 For the wary soul who needs a bit of extra convincing of the life-changing wonders that await abroad, there’s perhaps no better resource than The Cat Who Went To Paris.
 Peter Gethers’ global journeys with a cat named Norton puts a dose of adorable humor into many common travel situations.

 Norton accompanies Gethers on filmmaking trips and helps convince the love of his life that he is the one.
-After years of adventuring the three settle in New York, Norton being one of the city’s most well-traveled felines.
+After years of adventuring the three settle in New York, Norton is one of the city’s most well-traveled felines.

 By Torre DeRoche